-PROCESSORTIME = maxtime is a decimal number specifying the 1 maximum processor time to which the CSS routine is limited.
-If this parameter is 1 CPUTIME= omitted, the default established at MTM sysgen is used.
-If 0 is specified, no limits are applied. classid= is one of the 4-character alphanumeric mnemonics specified at MTM sysgen that is associated with each specified device or file class. iocount is a decimal number specifying the maximum number of input/output (I/O) transfers to which the CSS routine is limited for that class.
+is a decimal number specifying the processor time to which the CSS omitted, is limited.
+If this parameter is the default established at MTM sysgen If 0 is specified, no limits are

+- classid= is one of the 4-character alphanumeric mnemonics specified at MTM sysgen that is associated with each specified device or file class. - iocount is a decimal number specifying the maximum number of input/output (I/O) transfers to which the CSS routine is limited for that class.
 If this parameter is omitted, the default established at sysgen time is used.
 If 0 is specified, no limits are applied to that class.
-Functional Details: